 Two of the largest are Amazon and Chewy.
 The former is an all-around Goliath, one of the biggest companies on the planet and a place where you can buy almost anything you can imagine.
 The latter is a relative newcomer, having been around only since 2011, and it specializes in pet food and accessories.

 But which is better for pet owners, the do-everything store or the specialist?
 In the Chewy vs Amazon guide below, we examine that question in detail, so you can do business with the company that serves you best.

 A Brief Overview of Amazon

-As mentioned above, you can buy just about anything on Amazon, including every kind of device and contraption for dogs on the planet.
+As mentioned above, you can buy just about anything on Amazon, including every kind of device and contraption for dogs and cats on the planet.